Mattt1438/narwhal-project-ts/readme.md

 - Node.js version (min v18.12)
 - npm (min v8.19)
-- a PostgreSQL database
+- a PostgreSQL database with [TimescaleDB](https://docs.timescale.com) extension

 ### Database

-For testing purpose, you can use a local database using Docker.
+For testing purpose, you can use a local database using Docker.\
+Since the data volume is a huge concern, we use [Hypertables](https://docs.timescale.com/getting-started/latest/create-hypertable/) and [compression](https://docs.timescale.com/getting-started/latest/compress-data/) of TimescaleDB extension for PostgreSQL database.

 ```
 docker run --name postgres-server \